On testing for independence between generalized error models of several time series: Applications

-Applying our independence testing procedures on the generalized errors of these models reveals that the generalized errors are not independent, all \BB{six statistics $\cW_n$, $\cF_n$, $\cH_n$, $\cH_{S,n}$, $\cH_{G,n}$ and $\cH_{E,n}$ rejecting the null hypothesis of independence} with $P$-values near zero.
-The dependogram presented in Figure \ref{dep1} shows the only significant dependence is between the generalized errors of three models at the same time $t$; that is, there is no significant lagged dependence left, which makes more sense in this case, due to market efficiency.
+Applying our independence testing procedures on the generalized errors of these models reveals that the generalized errors are not independent, all six statistics $\cW_n$, $\cF_n$, $\cH_n$, $\cH_{S,n}$, $\cH_{G,n}$ and $\cH_{E,n}$ rejecting the null hypothesis of independence with $P$-values near zero.
+The dependogram presented in the right panel of Figure \ref{dep0} shows the only significant dependence is between the generalized errors of three models at the same time $t$; that is, there is no significant lagged dependence left, which makes more sense in this case, due to market efficiency.
 Next, since all three stocks are part of the NASDAQ, we fitted AR-Gaussian HMM with the NASDAQ's return as a covariate for each series.
-The retained models were AR(1)X-Gaussian HMM with two regimes for Apple and Hewlett-Packard, and \BB{a zero-inflated AR(1)-Gaussian HMM with 3 regimes for Intel}.
+The retained models were AR(1)X-Gaussian HMM with two regimes for Apple and Hewlett-Packard, and a zero-inflated AR(1)-Gaussian HMM with 3 regimes for Intel.
 The estimated parameters are displayed in Table \ref{fit2}.

 We then applied our independence tests on the estimated generalized errors of the above models to check if NASDAQ's returns account for all the dependence between these series.
-The respective $P$-values for the statistics \BB{$\cW_n$, $\cF_n$, $\cH_n$ $\cH_{S,n}$, $\cH_{G,n}$ and $\cH_{E,n}$ are $93.8\%$, $93.0\%$, $94.2\%$, $94.6\%$, $84.0\%$ and $6.0\%$} showing that the independence hypothesis is not rejected.
-This allows us to conclude that including the NASDAQ as a covariate for the three series helped to account for the dependence. \BB{In other words, as described in the Introduction, the three series are conditionally independent given the past and Nasdaq}.
+The respective $P$-values for the statistics $\cW_n$, $\cF_n$, $\cH_n$ $\cH_{S,n}$, $\cH_{G,n}$ and $\cH_{E,n}$ are $93.8\%$, $93.0\%$, $94.2\%$, $94.6\%$, $84.0\%$ and $6.0\%$ showing that the independence hypothesis is not rejected.
+This allows us to conclude that including the NASDAQ as a covariate for the three series helped to account for the dependence.
+In other words, as described in the Introduction, the three series are conditionally independent given the past and Nasdaq.
 Looking also at the dependogram shown in Figure \ref{dep123}, we notice that there is no significant dependence left at any of the lags we considered.